quatrix/beatboxer/README.md

 ## Offsets

-Currenly storing offsets isn't implemented and it's the client's responsibility.
+Currently storing offsets isn't implemented and it's the client's responsibility.
 But it's probably a good idea to store them since we can probably treat them like timestamps and store them in the same distributed hashmap we're using for the heartbeats.

 Some options how to handle the offsets/commits (ideas):

 * The websocket consumer can send `COMMIT` messages every now and again, indicating it's done handling messages up to this point.
-* Long polling and `AUTO COMMIT`, client polls for new messages, and if enough time passed it's assumed the offset of the previous poll can be commited.
+* Long polling and `AUTO COMMIT`, client polls for new messages, and if enough time passed it's assumed the offset of the previous poll can be committed.
-* Something like the previous option but with websockets, if user continues to receive messages, assume older messages can be commited.
+* Something like the previous option but with websockets, if user continues to receive messages, assume older messages can be committed.

 # Constrains and Assumptions